DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/DataManagement/dfc.rst

 The DFC encourages to use a convention for naming physical file names (PFNs) such that they contain the logical file name (LFN) as their trailing part.
 In this case there is a clear one-to-one correspondence between the LFNs and PFNs which simplifies a lot data integrity management.
-If the LFNPFNConvention option os set to `Strong`, this convention is imposed: the PFNs are not stored in the DFC and they are constructed on the fly following the convention.
+If the LFNPFNConvention option is set to `Strong`, this convention is imposed: the PFNs are not stored in the DFC and they are constructed on the fly following the convention.